pbeshai/geo-explore/leaflet-points/README.md

-Shows how to draw a basic leaflet slippy map.
+Shows how to draw a leaflet slippy map with points added on top via GeoJSON.